Dennis Assanis

-Dionissios "Dennis" Nikolaou Assanis is a Greek-American mechanical engineer, currently serving as the 6th chancellor of the University of California, Santa Barbara since September 2025.
+Dionissios "Dennis" Nikolaou Assanis (born 1958/1959) is a Greek-American mechanical engineer, currently serving as the 6th chancellor of the University of California, Santa Barbara since September 2025.

-Assanis served as the 28th president of the University of Delaware from June 2016 to June 2025 and as provost of Stony Brook University from 2011 to 2016.
+He served as the 28th president of the University of Delaware from June 2016 to June 2025 and as provost of the State University of New York at Stony Brook from 2011 to 2016.

 Early life and education

 Assanis was born and raised in Athens, Greece.

 Assanis received a Bachelor of Science degree with a major in marine engineering from Newcastle University in England in 1980.
 He pursued graduated studies at the Massachusetts Institute of Technology, receiving a Master of Science (M.S.) in naval architecture and marine engineering in 1982, an M.S. in mechanical engineering in 1982, a Ph.D. in power and propulsion in 1985, and an M.S. in management in 1986.
 Assanis is currently a United States citizen.

 Career

 University of Illinois Urbana-Champaign

 Assanis began his academic career at the University of Illinois Urbana-Champaign as an assistant professor of mechanical engineering in September 1985.
 He was promoted to associate professor of mechanical engineering in August 1990.
-He also served as head of the Thermal Sciences/Systems Division II and as research scientist at the Office for Supercomputing Applications between 1990 and 1994.